-The fifth core game in Konami's long-running series, Suikoden V was released in 2006 in celebration of the franchise's 10th-year anniversary, and to end the series' run on the PS2 platform.
+The fifth core game in Konami's long-running series, Suikoden V was released in 2006 in celebration of the franchise's 10th anniversary, and to end the series' run on the PlayStation 2 platform.
+The title was co-developed between Hudson Soft and Konami and was initially published in Japan on February 23, 2006, followed shortly by a North American release on March 21st.

 Suikoden V's mechanics featured a return to the classic systems of the earlier games, adding minor-yet-significant twists to the old formula.
 Battles returned to a turn-based system, with six-characters to a party (with one additional "support" character).
 Members could be arranged in various formations on a 6x4 grid, with different formations focusing on attack, defense, or other qualities.
 Formations also brought unique maneuvers to battle, in addition to special combination attacks that could be executed with having certain related characters together in a party.